 Her interdisciplinary research in Human-Computer Interaction (HCI) and Personal Health Informatics examines how social and ubiquitous computing systems can help reduce racial, ethnic, and economic health disparities.
 She uses in-depth fieldwork to examine the intra-personal, social, cultural, and environmental factors that influence a person’s ability and desire to make healthy decisions.
 Using the insights gained in these investigations, she designs and evaluates mobile, ubiquitous and collaborative computing systems that support health and wellness.
 Much of her research has focused on the design of interactive systems that help neighborhoods care for themselves, and systems that encourage adolescent and family-based behavior change.

-Dr. Parker’s research has yielded best paper nominations at the premiere HCI conferences and she has served on technical program committees for the Association for Computing Machinery’s (ACM) top HCI conferences, including CHI, CSCW and Ubicomp.
+Dr. Parker’s research has yielded best paper nominations at the premier HCI conferences and she has served on technical program committees for the Association for Computing Machinery’s (ACM) top HCI conferences, including CHI, CSCW and Ubicomp.
 She currently serves as the National Evaluator for Aetna Foundation projects on digital approaches to health equity and Co-Chair of Late-Breaking Work for CHI 2016.
 Dr. Parker is also a 2015-2016 NEU Humanities Center Fellow.

 The brightest and most innovative in the industry